 “Continuing treatment” means ongoing medical treatment or supervision by a health care provider.

 3. To care for a spouse, domestic partner, child, or parent with a serious health condition.
 A qualifying family member may also include a parent-in-law, grandparent, grandchild, sibling, or designated person for CFRA purposes.
 “Designated person” refers to any individual related by blood or whose association with the employee is the equivalent to a family relationship.
+Employees may be limited to one (1) designated person per 12-month period.

 4. When an employee is providing care to a spouse, son, daughter, parent, or next of kin who is a covered Armed Forces service member with a serious injury or illness, the employee may take a maximum of twenty-six (26) weeks of additional FMLA leave in a single twelve (12) month period to provide said care.
 CFRA does not provide leave specific to caring for a service member.